FrancescaCovell/CMEECourseWork/week1/README.md

 tabtocsv.sh (converts .txt file to .csv file)\
 tiff2png.sh (converts .tiff file to .png file)\
 UnixPrac1.txt (contains solutions 1-5 of the fasta pratical)

+exampleTIF.tif (file to be converted into png with tiff2png.sh)\
+exampleTIF.png (output file from tiff2png.sh)\
+FirstBibiol.bib (bibliography for use with CompileLaTex.sh)\
+FirstExample.tex (tex file to be converted to pdf with CompileLaTex.sh)\
+FitstExample.pdf (output file from CompileLaTex.sh)\
+test.txt (test file to be used with CountLine.sh)\
+test2.txt (test file to be used with CountLine.sh)\
+test3.txt (test file to be used with CountLine.sh)\

 #Author Contact\
 Francesca Covell\